Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game: Introduction

 \section{Introduction}

-With the global proliferation of the Internet-connected devices, the novel use cases spawned by the research of the next-generation wireless technologies envision to support (massive) Internet-of-things (IoT) communications towards 5G.
-In typical application scenarios such as advanced metering and monitoring infrastructures for smart city/industry, the mIoT networks are based on the co-channel deployment of the computation/power-limited Machine-Type Communication (MTC) devices~\cite{7263367,7815384} over unlicensed frequency bands (e.g., MultiFire over LTE~\cite{8493138}).
-Meanwhile, these novel IoT-centric applications demand frequent transmission of small-size data either directly between massive MTC devices~\cite{6815897} or by these devices over uplinks to IoT gateways.
-Thereby, to meet such specific demands, mIoT is expected to support the high-volume, delay-sensitive traffic of small and periodical data.
-The unique characteristics of mIoT imposes a series of challenges to the adaptation of the existing MAC protocols in protocol design.
-Especially, the networks are expected to support applications requiring a relatively high degree of reliability, efficiency and scalability, but on a basis of light-weight MAC mechanisms and minimum infrastructure, mainly due to the constraints of device complexity and power resources.
+The global proliferation of the Internet-connected devices has spawned a high demand for the research into supporting Internet-of-Things (IoT) communications towards next-generation wireless technologies.
+In novel IoT-centric use cases such as advanced metering and monitoring infrastructures for smart city/industry, the IoT networks are typically based on the co-channel deployment of the computation/power-limited Machine-Type Communication (MTC) devices~\cite{7263367,7815384} over unlicensed frequency bands.
+Meanwhile, these applications demand frequent transmission of small-size data either directly between MTC devices~\cite{6815897} or from these devices to IoT gateways.
+As a result, the unique characteristics of IoT imposes a series of challenges to the adaptation of the off-the-shelf Media Access Control (MAC) protocols in network design.
+Especially, the IoT networks are expected to support applications requiring a relatively high degree of efficiency and scalability, but on a basis of light-weight MAC mechanisms and minimum infrastructure, mainly due to the constraints of complexity and power resources on the devices.